-My Skills My Future is an initiative of WDAC to help youth understand the existing gap between the academia and the industry.
-The event first organized in 2017 had influential speakers and industry leaders’ experiential sharing among university going students.
-The program was successful in sharing employability and a life skill through experience of the resource persons.
+My Skills My Future is an initiative of WDAC to help youth understand the existing gap between academia and the industry.
+The event first organized in 2017 had influential speakers and industry leaders’ experiential sharing among university-going students.
+The program was successful in sharing employability and life skill through the experience of the resource persons.

 We believe the most effective way to teach employability and a life skill is through experience.
 This year, the second My SKILLS MY FUTURE SYMPOSIUM aims to help the students set their career goals, hone their skills, and take their first step from education to employment and making them ready for the job market by directly connecting them to the Employers and helping them listen what the employers have to say on this.

 In this constantly changing environment, having skills is an essential part of being able to meet the challenges of everyday life.
-The dramatic changes in global economies over the past five years have been matched with the transformation in technology and these are all impacting on education, the workplace and our home life.
-To cope with the increasing pace and change of modern life, ones need a broad range of new skills.
+The dramatic changes in global economies over the past five years have been matched with the transformation in technology and these are all impacting education, the workplace, and our home life.
+To cope with the increasing pace and change of modern life, one needs a broad range of new skills.

 Young people lack the skills for future jobs.
 They all know what they like and what they’re good at.
 But they find it tricky to tell others about their skills when they’re put under pressure?
 It happens to lots of young people, especially when it comes to filling out application forms and attending interviews.
 This is why it’s a good idea to figure out our skill set before we even think about looking for a job.
 Your today’s skills determine your future.
 Therefore, developing skills for your future as well as for today has become very important.

 - To facilitate young college students understand the gap between academia and the industry